 2. Reduced onboarding costs

-But even so, employees need to be constantly communicating with other employees and supervisors to gain all the necessary knowledge and start working on their tasks.
-So, the ultimate addition to the automated workflow process appears in the form of an internal knowledge base.
+Onboarding processes can be costly and lengthy, even in well-consolidated companies.
+Employees need to constantly communicate with other employees and supervisors to gain all the necessary knowledge and start working on their tasks.

-With it, new employees can access the company’s knowledge base software application and search for all the data they need by themselves.
-Remember that the aforementioned self-service principle runs both ways: It applies to customers as well as to company employees.
+With a knowledge base, new employees can search for all the data they need by themselves.
+Remember that the self-service principle runs both ways: It applies to customers as well as to company employees.

 As companies start scaling up, it’s common to see teams start to steadily intertwine and work together.
 Teams are cogs in a big engine that is the company, and for those cogs to be well oiled, communication is a must.

-In order to maintain communication healthy, implementing a centralized repository of internal knowledge is a good call.
-This implementation allows for smoother operations and provides a huge boost to team synergy, as teams will start sharing information from their area of expertise among themselves, thus allowing them to also work without constant supervision.
+Implementing a centralized repository of internal knowledge is a good call to maintain healthy communication.
+This implementation allows for smoother operations and provides a huge boost to team synergy, as teams will start sharing information from their area of expertise, thus allowing them to work without constant supervision.

 The result?
 Minimal managerial overhead and better outcomes for joint operations between teams.